mokasha2020/mokasha2020.github.io/_projects/1_project.md

 Data is publicly available but i also have it on my laptop.

-How did you verify the data’s integrity?
+How did you verify the data integrity?